 line 477 #define Z_PROBE_REPEATABILITY_TEST is used in order to double each measurement using slower speed the second time to increase measurement precision.

-Block near line 498 are the coordonates of each probing points when using Grid mode.
+Block near line 498 are the coordinates of each probing points when using Grid mode.

-Just a little bit below, near line 525, you will find the offsets used by the firmware to determine the inductor probe location from the nozzle tip.
+Just a little bit below, near line 525, you will find the offsets used by the firmware to determine the induction probe location from the nozzle tip.

 You will also find a few parameters that you can adjust if you want to tweak how fast the auto bed leveling mechanism is going.

-Setup Steps/mm for each axis based on your mecanics
+Setup Steps/mm for each axis based on your mechanics

 parameter DEFAULT_AXIS_STEPS_PER_UNIT is handling this notion for all axis (X, Y, Z, Extruder)